turingschool/front-end-curriculum/lessons/module-2/intro-to-destructuring.md

 console.log( firstname, lastname, country);
 ```
 #### Passing an object as an argument:
-What if you want to destrcuture an object as an argument?
+What if you want to destructuring an object as an argument?

 ```js
   var user = {    // Object we want to destructure